Hungary PM sees new "attack," recession risk

 Orban said the government and the central bank must cooperate to provide funding for the economy.

-"The central bank handles huge amounts of money, which the western civilization has shown can be called in to help economic growth," Orban said.
+"The central bank handles huge amounts of money, which the western civilisation has shown can be called in to help economic growth," Orban said.

 "The Economy Minister must come to an agreement with the central bank Governor on involving the large reserves at the central bank in (boosting) economic growth."